MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AnalysisServices/v3.0.0/New-AzureRmAnalysisServicesServer.md

 ```

 ### -Tag
-Key-value pairs in the form of a hash table set as tags on the server.
+Specifies tags for the Analysis Services server as a hash table of key/value pairs.

 ```yaml
 Type: Hashtable